khalek/latex-ant-task/README.md

 ### A simple task

-First, this is the most simple way to execute the task.
-Makes use of default values.
-The only required attribute thus far is `source`, which is the filename for the document to produce a PDF from.
-It is default to not run `pdflatex` so to compile our document we have to set the attribute `pdftex` to true.
+First we will look at the most simple way to execute the task that makes use of default values.
+The only required attribute so far is `source`, which is the filename for the LaTeX document.
+Default is to not run `pdflatex` so to compile our document we have to set the attribute `pdftex` to ***true***.

 ```xml
 <?xml version="1.0" encoding="utf-8"?>